trip5/esphome-docs/guides/beginners_guide_adding_devices.rst

     web_server:
       port: 80

-This section creates a `web server <https://esphome.io/components/web_server.html>`__ on the device so you can access and control the device using the mDNS or IP address.
+This section creates a :doc:`web server </components/web_server>` on the device so you can access and control the device using the mDNS or IP address.
 Chances are good that the web address will match what we made the `name:` earlier (which refers to the substitution `device-name`).
 So after flashing the new firmware, we should be able to go to `http://living-room-light.local <http://living-room-light.local>`__ and control the light bulb.